-With that said, there are times in which online traders will need the help of a full-service commodity broker.
-Clearly there will be times in which you are away from your computer or are experiencing technical difficulties and will need assistance in placing your trade.
+With that said, there are times when online traders will need the help of a full-service commodity broker.
+Clearly, there will be times in which you are away from your computer or are experiencing technical difficulties and will need assistance in placing your trade.
 A quality futures brokerage firm will allow you to place your trade through a broker or trade desk during such times with little or no financial consequences.
 Some deep discount futures brokers offer cheap online trading, but if you happen to need to place a trade by phone, it will cost you tremendously.
-I’ve seen rates has high as $60 round turn for such a service!
+I’ve seen rates as high as $60 round turn for such a service!

 People tend to assume that full-service brokerage service is synonymous with expensive.
 While this is sometimes true, it doesn’t have to be.
-There are commodity brokerage firms out there that charge excessive commissions and fees; however, a good brokerage firm understands that higher transaction costs deter from the client’s ability to profit and in turn prevents them from being a long term customer.
+There are commodity brokerage firms out there that charge excessive commissions and fees; however, a good brokerage firm understands that higher transaction costs detract from clients' ability to profit and, in turn, prevents them from being long-term customers.

-You should be weary of a firm that offers set commission rates to all clients regardless of size, experience, volume and account size.
+You should be wary of a firm that offers set commission rates to all clients regardless of size, experience, volume, and account size.
 Doing so results in a scenario in which certain types of clients are indirectly subsiding the trading practices of others.
-This logic can be compared to an insurance company that collects the same life insurance premium for a sixty year old smoker as a twenty one year old athlete.
-Just as insurance firms realize that this type of practice isn’t equitable to its policy holders, I believe that brokerage firms should adopt a similar policy.
+This logic can be compared to an insurance company that collects the same life insurance premium for a sixty-year-old smoker as a twenty-one-year-old athlete.
+Just as insurance firms realize that this type of practice isn’t equitable to its policyholders, I believe that brokerage firms should adopt a similar policy.
 A quality futures brokerage firm understands that the needs of each client differ, and their cost of trading should reflect these discrepancies.
 Additionally, those that are offering blanket commission schedules are likely cutting corners in other places too.

 Is your commodity broker working for you or for your commission?

 If you feel as though your commodity broker is putting his best interests ahead of yours, don’t be afraid to confront him.
-It is your money and you should be completely comfortable in how you, and your account, are being handled.
+It is your money, and you should be completely comfortable with how you, and your account, are being handled.